-The Robot Way is the best way for RPA
+The Robot-way is the best way for Intelligent RPA

-Robot Way is focused on outcomes rather than enslaved to how people perform the work.
+Robot-way is focused on outcomes rather than how people currently perform the work.
 For example, an analyst would need to export data from one system into Excel to perform calculations, whereas a robot can perform these calculations within the software.
 In this example, the automation isn’t reliant on Excel and its quirks.

-Designing the Robot Way can minimize the amount of automations required, build resilience into the process, increase the speed of the automation, and improve the efficiency and cost of implementing the automation itself.
+Designing the Robot-way simplifies the automations, builds resilience into the process, increases speed to value, and improves the efficiency and cost of implementing the automation itself.

-RPA is especially suited to particular processes.
-Choosing the right ones is important.
+Identifying and prioritizing the right processes is important and, collectively, your automation wish list is your backlog.
 Listed below are some considerations when selecting processes to automate:

 - Material Value: The process should be important to the company, delivering key benefits to productivity, profitability, speed, etc. Don’t solve problems nobody cares about or that don’t drive value.